rootacc3ss/random-notes/godstack.md

 Science.bio for bromantane and most noots

-peptidesciences.com for peptides (there are a few other good sources, heard good about limitlesslifenootropics.com, biotechpeptides and corepeptides i need to research)
+peptidesciences.com for peptides (there are a few other good sources, heard good about limitlesslifenootropics.com, biotechpeptides and corepeptides i need to research).

+---

+## Notes

+Maybe don't worry so much about the peptides and chems outside of BPC, TB4 and SPG as I may need to prune some synapses (autism lol).

+Before adding anything from next purchases or anything outside of the primary stack, see how this one works for you.